PrashantKumarGupta1/Tic-Tac-Toe-Console-Game-in-C/README.md

 ./tictactoe
 ```
 ### 3️⃣ Follow the on-screen instructions
-You choose X or O:
+You choose x or 0
-X
+x

  1 | 2 | 3
 ---|---|---